-Barack Obama's acceptance speech at the Democrats Convention
+Barack Obama's acceptance speech at the Denver Democrats Convention

-Narrogin, 29 August 2008 - I'm transfixed to the PC tonight, watching footage of Obama's speech, but only when midnight approaches I slowly become aware that subliminally I've actually been hoping to catch a glimpse of Dr Martin Luther King's speech - but I forgive myself: today is also the 45th anniversary of Dr King's "I have a dream" speech in front of the Lincoln Memorial in Washington.
+Narrogin, 29 August 2008 - I'm transfixed to the office PC tonight, watching footage of Obama's speech, but only when midnight approaches I slowly become aware that subliminally I've actually been hoping to catch a glimpse of Dr Martin Luther King's speech - but I forgive myself: today is also the 45th anniversary of Dr King's "I have a dream" speech at the Lincoln Memorial in Washington.

 The realisation jolts me out of my reveries.
-Of course Dr King was not at the Mile High Stadium for the Denver Broncos, the football stadium I once circled in my Dodge Ram van in 1996, looking for the apartment of a friend who lived in its shadows.
+Of course Dr King was not at the home of the Denver Broncos, the Mile High Stadium - that enormous football stadium I once circled in my Dodge Ram camper van in 1996, looking for the apartment of a friend who lived in its shadows.
 But his spirit remains, and is invoked during the convention by speakers, amongst them his son.
 Obama will be the first black American in the Oval Office of the White House.
 Dr King would be mightily pleased!

 25 January 2009: President Barack Obama's Inauguration Speech - Barack Obama, America's 44th president, was inaugurated on January 20, 2009 as the first Afro-American president in US history.
 Here's his historic inauguration speech, both as a video and in the full transcript, followed by an excerpt of Guy Rundle's latest book 'Down to the Crossroads'.